Morris DaughertyInvestor Relations

 - Another accomplishment is that I served as the CEO of a Boys and Girls club in San Marcos, Texas, while I was pastor of Jackson Chapel, in San Marcos.

 - Finally, my most rewarding service is to be able to keep my 101 year old mom, Ruth Parks, at home with me.
-We celebrated her 100 year old birthday on the cruise ship, and what a celebration it was!
+We celebrated her 100th birthday on the cruise ship, and what a celebration it was!

 During the last few years, I discovered the true relaxation of cruising.
 It is just what the doctor ordered.
-Time to be “me”, daily exercise, great food, entertainment; all while meeting and socializing with people that enjoy this type of lifestyle.
-Currently, we take at least 8 cruises a year and are often asked, “How can you afford to cruise as much as you do?”
+Time to be “me,” daily exercise, great food, entertainment; all while meeting and socializing with people that enjoy this type of lifestyle.
+Currently, we take at least eight cruises a year and are often asked, “How can you afford to cruise as much as you do?”
 I smile and explain how we pay for our cruises because of the distributions checks that we earned from our investments in private funds!
 If only you could see the looks on their faces!
-They ask, “Distribution Checks?
-Private Funds?
+They ask, “Distribution checks?
+Private funds?
 The bank’s interest rates are so low!”
-This is when I tell them about our investment opportunity!”
+This is when I tell them about our investment opportunity!